Thomas Overton Moore

-Thomas Overton Moore (April 10, 1804 – June 25, 1876) was an attorney and politician who was the 16th Governor of Louisiana from 1860 until 1864 during the American Civil War.
-Anticipating that Louisiana's Ordinance of Secession would be passed in January 1861, he ordered the state militia to seize all U.S. military posts.
+Thomas Overton Moore (April 10, 1804 – June 25, 1876) was an attorney, slaveowner, and politician who was the 16th Governor of Louisiana from 1860 until 1864 during the American Civil War.
+Moore supported Louisiana's secession from the Union in January, 1861, but was largely powerless to stop Union forces from capturing large portions of the state during his term as governor.

 Early years

 Moore was born in Sampson County, North Carolina, one of eleven children of James Moore and Jane Overton.
 The Moores were a Carolina planter family, and Jane Overton was the daughter of General Thomas Overton, a Tennessean and friend of Andrew Jackson.
 In 1829, Moore moved to Rapides Parish, Louisiana, to become a cotton planter.
 The next year, he married Bethiah Johnston Leonard, with whom he had five children.

-Originally the manager of his uncle's plantation, he bought his own (Moreland), along with two others (Lodi and Emfield), and became highly prosperous.
-He was elected to the State House of Representatives in 1848 and the State Senate in 1856.
+Originally the manager of his uncle's plantation, he bought his own (Moreland), along with two others (Lodi and Emfield) worked by slave labor, and became highly prosperous.
+He was elected to the State House of Representatives in 1848 and the State Senate in 1851.
 In the Senate, Moore was chairman of the Education Committee and led the effort to establish the Louisiana State Seminary, now known as Louisiana State University and Agricultural and Mechanical College.
-Moore played a role in the selection of William Tecumseh Sherman as the first superintendent of the La.
-State Seminary.

 Governor of Louisiana

-He was elected Democratic governor in November 1859, defeating Thomas Jefferson Wells, and shortly thereafter had the occasion to meet W.T.
-Sherman, superintendent of the newly created Louisiana Military Academy in Pineville, the forerunner of Louisiana State University in Baton Rouge.
-He took the oath of office on January 23, 1860.
-In his inaugural address, Moore told the legislators and visitors at the Capitol that a powerful party in the North threatened the existence of the slave-holding states:
+Moore ran for governor as a Democrat in the November 1859 election, easily defeating Know Nothing candidate Thomas Jefferson Wells.
+At the time Moore was elected, tensions were rising between Southern Democrats who advocated secession to preserve slavery, and Northern abolitionists who had created a new political force in the form of the Republican party.
+In his January 23, 1860 inaugural address, Moore shifted the blame for these tensions from the Southern advocates of secession to the Northern abolitionists:

 So bitter is this hostility felt toward slavery, which these fifteen states regard as a great social and political blessing, that it exhibits itself in legislation for the avowed purpose of destroying the rights of slaveholders guaranteed by the Constitution and protected by the Acts of Congress.
 In the North, widespread sympathy for felons has deepened the distrust in the permanent federal government and awakened sentiments favorable to a separation of states.

-A supporter of John C. Breckinridge in the 1860 election, the winner of the Louisiana electoral votes, he ordered U.S. military posts in the state to be seized by state militia on January 10, 1861, as the state convention on secession was sitting.
-The ordinance of secession passed the convention on January 26, 1861.
+After Republican Abraham Lincoln was announced as the winner of the 1860 presidential election, Moore called a special session of the Louisiana legislature on December 10.
+Stating that "I do not think it comports with the honor and respect of Louisiana to live under the government of a Black Republican President," Moore urged the legislature to authorize a secession convention.
+The convention met on January 23, 1861, and Louisiana voted to leave the Union on January 26.

+Prior to secession being approved, Moore took action, ordering the state militia to seize federal arsenals and forts across the state.
 Moore placed Col. Braxton Bragg in command of the state military, and Louisiana joined the Confederate States of America on March 21, 1861, the sixth state to do so.